siuying/IGYouTubeExtractor/README.md

 # IGYouTubeExtractor

-IGYouTubeExtractor is a fork of RMYouTubeExtractor.

-`IGYouTubeExtractor` provides an easy way to obtain MP4 URLs for your iOS apps by providing a YouTube video identifier.
+IGYouTubeExtractor is a fork of [RMYouTubeExtractor] that extract MP4 URLs and metadata from a YouTube video identifier.

 This library borrows code from [XCDYouTubeVideoPlayerViewController] by [Cédric Luthi] - sans the MPMoviePlayerController, allowing you to just extract the URLs and roll your own player.